 Ford Fiesta (2013 - )

 The updated version of the Ford Fiesta, Britain’s favourite car, went on sale in early 2013 with sharper styling and a host of new technological features.
-The front end got Ford's trapezoidal grille plus ‘laser-cut’ headlights with daytime running lights.
-The interior also gained minor tweaks with light revisions to the centre console.
+The front end gets Ford's new trapezoidal grille plus ‘laser-cut’ headlights with daytime running lights.
+The interior also gains minor tweaks with minor revisions to the centre console and trim.

+The Fiesta is extremely nimble and composed, which makes it ideal for town and motorway driving.
 Ride quality is improved through a combination of more compliant suspension and deeper profile tyres.
-Friction has been taken oujt of the steering making it feel sharper from the straight ahead position.
+Friction has been taken out of the steering making it feel sharper from the straight ahead position.

-There’s plenty of new technology though, including ‘SYNC,’ which provides Bluetooth and USB connectivity, voice control and emergency assistance.
-Active City Stop is offere, which helps drivers avoid low speed accidents by applying the brakes if a collision is imminent.
+There’s plenty of new technology including ‘SYNC,’ which provides Bluetooth and USB connectivity, voice control and emergency assistance.
+Active City Stop is offered, which helps drivers avoid low speed accidents by applying the brakes if a collision is imminent.